Tunisian President Kais Saied re-elected for second term

 By Ahmed Ellali in Tunis October 7, 2024

-The third presidential election held after the Tunisian revolution, took place in an unprecedented legal and electoral process where many candidates were disqualified and imprisoned while the Parliament passed a law stripping the administrative court of its role to adjudicate the electoral disputes; no candidate can appeal results later.
+The third presidential election held after the Tunisian revolution took place in an unprecedented legal and electoral process where many candidates were disqualified and imprisoned while the Parliament passed a law stripping the administrative court of its role to adjudicate the electoral disputes; no candidate can appeal results later.

 Additionally, seven potential candidates said they were unable to file their paperwork, as they could not obtain legal documents from the Ministry of Interior showing that they had no criminal records.

-Three candidates have appealed their disqualifications in the administrative court which has reinstated them.
-Yet, the electoral commission defied the administrative court ruling and allowed only three candidates on the ballot; Zouhaier Maghzaoui was the only candidate able to campaign, and he visited different Tunisian cities to introduce himself as a candidate.
+Three candidates have appealed against their disqualifications in the administrative court which has reinstated them.
+Yet the electoral commission defied the administrative court ruling and allowed only three candidates on the ballot; Zouhaier Maghzaoui was the only candidate able to campaign, and he visited different Tunisian cities to introduce himself as a candidate.

-In a recent electoral speech, Saied promised to reform the economy by restructuring the public sectors for instance public health, transport and education.
-However, These promises seem to be unachievable within the current blocked political climate, in a report published by the Arab Centre Washington DC on September 6, researcher Patricia Karam asserted that “Though he sees himself as a man of solutions, Saied has not been able to resolve the country’s economic problems or provide a semblance of political stability.”
+In a report published by the Arab Centre Washington DC on September 6, researcher Patricia Karam asserted that “though he sees himself as a man of solutions, Saied has not been able to resolve the country’s economic problems or provide a semblance of political stability.”

 Re-electing Saied despite his inability to improve the economy during his first term means that Tunisians still have confidence in him but their expectations have become higher.
-Therefore, it is expected that the he will face more social-economic challenges that he cannot ignore anymore.
+Therefore, it is expected that he will face more social-economic challenges that he cannot ignore anymore.

 News